Voyz/databay/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `databay:dev`.
+* In GitHub, send a pull request to `databay:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase dev -i
+    git rebase master -i
     git push origin my-fix-branch -f
     ```